 Solution to the problems:

 Places to host: (from most important to least)

 Your own site: Most important because you’ll have the responsibility to take care of your own files, e.g. if everybody links to one place that is not their own, when that site goes down, all their links are dead (like the Jogames and ClockDomain examples in the Piracy article linked above).
 Don’t rely too much on one site to host the files.
 If you’re short on bandwidth, you can try limiting the number of files visitors can download from you site per day, but if you don’t want to (or cannot host on your own site because you use WordPress, like me)…

 Many other sites: Your affliates, your places you link to, even other sites of your own can host the files if needed (like your Wix site? 😉 although I haven’t tested that out yet).

 File hosting services: Many file hosting services are free or cheap.
 I recommend Mega, Dropbox, and Google Drive (for documents) right now (they have a LOT of free space).
 I use MEGA to host all the files on this website.
 There’s a risk your files will get deleted (by accident or on purpose) or the service shuts down though.

-Don’t forget to back ’em up using your backup system so you can re-upload the file if needed!
+Don’t forget to back ’em up using your backup system so you can re-upload the files if needed!
 (You should be backing up anyway, so this might be redundant 😉 ).